 Icon Design in 2023: The Key Trends

 Icons might be one of the most important – and underrated – examples of design in your portfolio.
-Here’s a look at icon design in 2019, plus some great examples of inspiring icons and design work.
+Here’s a look at icon design with some inspiring examples.

 Icon elements are shown almost everywhere, but sometimes get produced as an afterthought.
 That shouldn’t be the case.
-A great icon design can be distinctive and add finesse and flair to a project.
+Great icon design can be distinctive and add finesse and flair to a project.

 Let’s take a look at what’s new, and what’s hot in icon design in 2020!